-- Technology and apps that are necessary for you to communicate in the community and your education setting - Equipment and support that assist with navigating and participating in the further education or training environment, for example: - Joining appropriate clubs and societies, going to the cafeteria, participating in orientation activities, attending society meetings for the first few times, engaging with union activities and support - Communicating with academic and support staff - Orientation and mobility instructor to familiarise yourself with the campus - Transport to and from the campus - Transport to and from work placements.
+- Your self-care activities, eg. preparing for your day before you come to campus - Support to develop independent living skills - Mentor support to help manage your study load - Getting to and from the campus - Technology and apps that are necessary for you to be able to communicate in educational settings and the community - Equipment and supports that assist with navigating and participating in the education or training environment, for example: - Joining appropriate clubs and societies, going to the cafeteria, participating in orientation activities, attending society meetings for the first few times, engaging with union activities and support - Support for the transition to campus - for example finding your way around campus, getting a locker, student ID card, setting up the online learning platform - Communicating with academic and support staff.